JosquinIMBERT/HoneyWalt/doc/controller.md

 Two parameters can be defined on the controller:

-- The debit: alterates the debit (throughput) of the attacker's outgoing connections
+- The throughput: alterates the throughput of the attacker's outgoing connections
 - The latency: change the latency of the outgoing connections

 ## Units

 The units are the same as in the tc linux utility.

-For the debit, the following rate units are accepted:
+For the throughput, the following rate units are accepted:

 - bit: Bits per second
 - kbit: Kilobits per second